robinparky/Census/timstofXICDB.md

 ```
 ms2path is path timstof ms2.
 It will either read index file or create new one if it does not exist
 ```
-int parentID = index.getParentId(id);
+int parentID = index.getParentId(ms2_scanNumber);
 ```
-put in ms2 id to get parent ID.
+put in ms2 scanNumber to get parent ID.
 Parent id will be used to access information from slqite

 ```